vboyev-MSFT/defender-docs/defender-endpoint/defender-antivirus-compatibility-without-mde.md

 Q: Can I use indicators, such as file hash, IP address/URL's, or certificates with Microsoft Defender Antivirus (in active mode) with my Microsoft 365 E3/A3 license?

 A: Yes.
-See [Tech Community Blog: Microsoft Defender for Endpoint Plan 1 Now Included in M365 E3/A3 Licenses](https://techcommunity.microsoft.com/blog/microsoftdefenderatpblog/microsoft-defender-for-endpoint-plan-1-now-included-in-m365-e3a3-licenses/3060639) and [Overview of Microsoft Defender for Endpoint Plan 1](/defender-endpoint/defender-endpoint-plan-1)
+See [Tech Community Blog: Microsoft Defender for Endpoint Plan 1 Now Included in Microsoft 365 E3/A3 Licenses](https://techcommunity.microsoft.com/blog/microsoftdefenderatpblog/microsoft-defender-for-endpoint-plan-1-now-included-in-m365-e3a3-licenses/3060639) and [Overview of Microsoft Defender for Endpoint Plan 1](/defender-endpoint/defender-endpoint-plan-1)

 ## See also